raspiuser1/4K-Stable-Diffusion-telegram-bot/README.md

 - Enable the API by adding this line to your webui.bat file:
 <code>set COMMANDLINE_ARGS=--api --xformers --listen --enable-insecure-extension-access</code>

+- Replace 'http://192.168.1.90:7860' in the url variable in the code with the correct URL of your Stable Diffusion API endpoint.

 - Get a key from the @botfather and put this in the key.txt file run the script by <code>python3 run_main.py</code>